 The information on this website is to help you to understand your rights and responsibilities as a crime victim, as well as other information you may find helpful.

-After reviewing the information provided here, if you have additional questions regarding this office or the services we provide, please fell free to contact one of the advocates listed below.
+After reviewing the information provided here, if you have additional questions regarding this office or the services we provide, please fell free to contact one of the advocates listed on our Victim / Witness Advocates page.
 We welcome your questions as well as any suggestions you may have to assist us to help you in the best way possible.

 Victims of crime have the right to participate and to be heard in the criminal justice system through the use of Victim Impact Statements.
 A Victim Impact Statement provides the victim with an opportunity to address the court prior to sentencing.